btrask/stronglink/SUBSTANCE.md

 Why is this list so long and complicated?
 -----------------------------------------

+> An efficient program is an exercise in logical brinkmanship.
+(E. Dijkstra)

 Optimization always causes problems, regardless of what you're optimizing for.
-Look at the failures of capitalism.
+You're trying to strip away as much as you can, but if you go too far, something will probably fail catastrophically.
 When you try to write efficient, security-critical code in C, you are serving two masters: security and performance.
-Obviously, serving one master is easier.
+That makes it even harder.

 It's worth pointing out that while there is a lot of messy garbage written in C, some of the [most secure](http://cr.yp.to/qmail/qmailsec-20071101.pdf) software [of all time](https://sel4.systems/) is written in it too.